-Going with a professional web developer is a better option in terms of getting a site up that looks the part, is built on a future-proof framework, is built in a timely manner (I typically take between 6 and 10 weeks depending on complexity and other work commitments) and has something of an online strategy behind it.
+Going with a professional web developer is a better option in terms of getting a site up that looks the part, is built on a future-proof theme or CSS framework (for speed), is built in a timely manner (I typically take between 3 and 4 weeks depending on complexity and other time commitments) with an online strategy behind it.
 Naturally, I’m biased.
-Having said that, I still believe that some experience running a DIY website will set you apart from the pack when you eventually go pro (and you will further down the line).
+But I still believe that some experience running a DIY website will set you apart from the pack when you eventually go pro.

 Your website designing nephew or friend

-Your nephew is studying web design at school or university.
-He has offered to build you a website (and broaden his portfolio, or start one).
+Your nephew or neice is studying web design at school or university.
+He has offered to build you a website (and broaden his portfolio/start one).
 Maybe for $1,000.
 Or even a few hundred.
-Perhaps you could give him money or a solid Birthday present.
+Perhaps you could give money or a solid Birthday present.

 I’ve rebuilt MANY nephew sites.
-The nephew moves on, loses interest, changes career or just bails on the job (or in some cases doesn’t finish it).
-It’s just not worth the time chasing small jobs.
+The nephew moves on, loses interest, changes career or bails.

 My clients fall into one of two groups.

-- Those who were paying too much and then defected to Geoffrey Multimedia or
+- Those who were paying too much and getting no service or

-- Those who built their own sites, understood the effort involved, gave up and thought, “I’ll get Ed at Geoffrey to worry about all this.”
+- Those who built their own sites, understood the effort involved, gave up and thought, “I need a professional to worry about all this.”

-The only drawback with a nephew, relative or friend, is reliability.
+The only drawback with a relative or friend, is reliability.

-Some people are naturally very reliable.
-Some.
-Maybe 5%.
+Some people are naturally reliable.
+But not most.

 - Your designer gets paying clients and your site is demoted to backburner status (or worse – “albatross” status).